Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 Inflammation, But Not Telomere Length, Predicts Successful Ageing at Extreme Old Age (2018).
 Inflammation is the prime candidate amongst potential determinants of mortality, capability and cognition up to extreme old age.
 Chronic systemic inflammation becomes increasingly associated with risk of death, loss of cognitive function and increasing dependency. https://www.ebiomedicine.com/article/S2352-3964(15)30081-5/fulltext

 The Hadza essentially do FMT from animals they eat https://archive.fo/RQMVv and certainly pick up many helminths, parasites, and pathogens.
 Is there a net benefit?
 From what I’ve seen it’s not known, and not possible to know yet due to limitations in current knowledge & techniques.
-But they also don’t use antibiotics, have a natural whole foods diet, breast feed, and have vaginal births.
+But they also don’t use antibiotics, have a natural whole foods diet, breastfeed, and have vaginal births.
 And unhealthy ones die off (~20% of Hadza children die young http://humanfoodproject.com/please-pass-microbes/) instead of being saved by modern medicine (often via devastation of the gut microbiome with antibiotics) and then going on to have more unhealthy kids with inherited damaged microbiomes.

 The discussion section of this 2014 review paper “Rural and urban microbiota — To be or not to be?” provides excellent related info on gut microbiome, FMT, and donor selection: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4153773/